October 20th, 2018

 Looking down at Mission Creek Canyon

 Travel down the creek and canyon was pleasant, except for when the trail was hard to find where it crossed the creek multiple times.
-There was sometimes a lot of vegitation to push through or the trail was washed away.
+There was sometimes a lot of vegetation to push through or the trail was washed away.
 When I came to where the trail climbed out of the canyon over to the next, I was disturbed to hear a lot of gunshots.
 About half a mile further, some guys were apparently target practicing.
 I wasn’t sure in which direction they were firing so I yelled and blew my whistle, hoping they would hear and see me.
-I have also been strapping my orange rain jacket to the top of my pack when I’m not wearing it, so as to be very visable.
-They went on firing despite my efforts so I just kept walking to get away from there.
+I have also been strapping my orange rain jacket to the top of my pack when I’m not wearing it, so as to be very visible.
+They went on firing despite my efforts so I just kept walking to get away from the area.

 I haven’t encountered any rattlesnakes yet but I did find this little beauty: